rusprihodko/pancake_uniswap_snipe_bot/README.md

 :white_check_mark: download and install Node.js on your pc if you hadn't done it before: https://nodejs.org/en/download/

+:white_check_mark: open terminal/bash/shell at your bot directory and run `npm install` command to install dependencies

 :white_check_mark: open `.env` file and fill in such properties as:

 * `YOUR_ACCOUNT_ADDRESS`